100 animals rescued from ‘deplorable’ conditions at Cass Co. home

 EDWARDSBURG, Mich. — Authorities saved over 100 animals from “deplorable” conditions at a Cass County home.

 Deputies served a search warrant on suspicion of animal cruelty on Oct.
-8 at a home on May Street near Martin Road in Edwardsburg, where they seized the animals.
-Authorities say they were in varying states of health living in poor conditions.
+8 at a home on May Street near Martin Road in Edwardsburg, where they seized dogs, horses, goats, numerous fowl, a cat and a miniature pony.
+Authorities say the animals were in varying states of health, living in poor conditions.

 The person responsible hasn’t been arrested yet.